-Kid Coach is a partnership between Children’s of Mississippi and the Ole Miss Rebels to salute pediatric patients.
+Kid Captain is a collaboration between Children’s of Mississippi and the Ole Miss Rebels to salute pediatric patients.
 Their inspirational stories remind us just how truly courageous these young people are.

-This week’s Children’s of Mississippi Kid Coach is Luke Mann of Brandon.
+This week’s Children’s of Mississippi Kid Captain is Jay’Shun Caston of Jackson, MS.

-Have fun at Saturday’s game, Luke.
+These days, five-year-old Jay’Shun loves music, riding his bike, and going to school.
+Have fun at Saturday’s game, Jay’Shun!
 Your friends at Children’s of Mississippi are cheering for you!

 Help us grow so they can grow.

-You can help kids like Luke with a tax deductible gift to expand and improve Mississippi’s only children’s hospital.
+You can help kids like Jay’Shun with a tax-deductible gift to expand and improve Mississippi’s only hospital for children.
 Give today at growchildrens.org.